 This is a really great feature particularly for those who view a lot of images or who just want to see a preview of the documents, files, and folders they’re looking at.
 The preview panel shows a decent amount of information, including file name, file size, date created, date modified, last opened, and what tags are used, as well as the ability to add new tags.

-- From any OS X Finder window in Yosemite, pull down the “View” menu and choose “Show Preview”
+- From any Mac Finder window, pull down the “View” menu and choose “Show Preview”

 - Select any file to see the preview panel populate with data about the selected file

 Any newly opened Finder windows will also show the preview panel.
 That means once you have chosen to “Show Preview” it will be enabled for all new Finder windows until you turn the feature off.

 Here’s what the Finder window looks like after the panel is enabled and a file is chosen:

 And here’s what the same Finder window looks like without the panel enabled, this is the default view: